ignitorno/ASPC2017/README.md

-"# Skill Wizards @ Arctic SharePoint Challenge 2017"
+# "Skill Wizards @ Arctic SharePoint Challenge 2017"#

 This repository contains the codework of Skill Wizards work at ASPC2017